The 10 Best Inflatable Kayaks Australia 2026

 What are the key differences between a hard-shell and inflatable kayak?

 An inflatable kayak inflates and deflates so it can be packed away into a smaller package for storage and transport, whereas a hard shell can’t be made any smaller.
-Hard shells have traditionally delivered superior performance on the water and still do outperform cheaper and less rigid inflatables.
-However, inflatable kayaks using drop-stitch can seriously rival the performance of a hard shell.
+Hard shells have traditionally delivered superior performance on the water and still outperform cheaper and less rigid inflatables.
+Inflatable kayaks using drop-stitch can seriously rival the performance of a hard shell, though!

 Which is better - a folding or inflatable kayak?